⛪ Parish Edition Article 5 of 7

 It does not access content it was not given.
 Private content stays private.
 Content from other communities stays with those communities.
 The AI cannot reach across boundaries, because those boundaries are structural, not policy-based.

 It does not operate without oversight.
-Every AI response passes through Guardian Agents — the four mathematical verification layers described in the previous article.
+Every AI response passes through the independent verification layers described in the previous article.
 No response reaches a parishioner without being checked against your community's actual records.

 It does not pretend to know things it does not know.
 When the AI's confidence is low, it says so.
 Every response carries a confidence indicator.
 Members can see at a glance whether the AI is drawing on solid records or venturing into less certain territory.